axoflow/axosyslog-core-docs/content/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/syslog-ng-patterndb-using-parsers/reference-patterndb-parsers/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The following parsers are available in {{% param "product.abbrev" %}}.
+The internal parsers (for example, `@NUMBER@`) automatically associate type information to the parsed name-value pair.
+For details on data types, see {{% xref "/chapter-concepts/concepts-value-pairs/specifying-data-types/_index.md" %}}.

 ## @ANYSTRING@ {#patterndb-parser-anystring}